The Australian Code for the Responsible Conduct of Research

 Information is also provided on how to manage breaches of the Code and allegations of research misconduct, how to manage the storage of research data and materials, how to publish and disseminate research findings, including proper attribution of authorship, how to conduct effective peer review and how to manage conflicts of interest.
 It also explains the responsibilities and rights of researchers if they witness research misconduct.

 Compliance with the Code is a prerequisite for receipt of National Health and Medical Research Council and Australian Research Council funding.
-The Code can be viewed at www.adelaide.edu.au/research/our-research/integrity/
+The Code can be viewed on the Office of Research Ethics, Compliance and Integrity website

 All students and staff engaged in research at the University of Adelaide are required to undertake training in the Code.
 For research students, online training materials are available in the form of the following three modules:

 - Publication and Dissemination of Research Findings